Ritika Singh

 Caste and class in the psychic development of women

-Speech, shame, and therapeutic ethics
+Desire, speech, shame, and therapeutic ethics

 Academic and Clinical Affiliations